-If your only Wisconsin income is wages earned in Wisconsin while you were a resident of one of the above states, and you are filing to get a refund of Wisconsin tax withheld in error, fill in 0 on lines 1 and 32, column B. Fill in the Wisconsin tax withheld from your wages on lines 65, 76, 77, and 78.
+If your only Wisconsin income is wages earned in Wisconsin while you were a resident of one of the above states, and you are filing to get a refund of Wisconsin tax withheld in error, fill in 0 on lines 1 and 31, column B. Fill in the Wisconsin tax withheld from your wages on lines 64, 75, 76, and 77.
 Enclose your Wisconsin W-2(s).
 Sign your return (both spouses if filing a joint return).

 • Disaster Relief Work If you are a nonresident of Wisconsin and your only Wisconsin income is from disaster relief work performed in connection with a state of emergency declared by the governor, don't include on line 1, column B, wages earned from the disaster relief work.
-If you are filing to get a refund of Wisconsin tax withheld in error, fill in 0 on lines 1 and 32, column B. Fill in the Wisconsin tax withheld from your wages on lines 65, 76, 77, and 78.
+If you are filing to get a refund of Wisconsin tax withheld in error, fill in 0 on lines 1 and 31, column B. Fill in the Wisconsin tax withheld from your wages on lines 64, 75, 76, and 77.
 Sign your return (both spouses if filing a joint return).
 Enclose your Wisconsin W-2(s).
 If you meet this exception, fill in "17" in the Special Conditions box on page 1 of Form 1NPR.

-• Nonqualified Deferred Compensation See the instructions for line 10 for information on the taxation of income received while a nonresident of Wisconsin from a nonqualified deferred compensation plan.
+• Nonqualified Deferred Compensation See the instructions for line 10, column B, for information on the taxation of income received while a nonresident of Wisconsin from a nonqualified deferred compensation plan.